derklaro/aerogel/.github/README.md

     aep.bootstrap();
   }

+  // this method will always receive "Hello there :)" as the argument as we bound the
-  private static String goodbye(@Greeting String greetingMessage) {
+  // 'String' type in combination with @Greeting to the injector private static String goodbye(@Greeting String greetingMessage) {
     return greetingMessage + " but now you have to go :/";
   }